korjavin/docker-webshop/Readme.md

 Docker for run mojolicous app.

-use env HYPNOTOAD_APP to specify app to run.
+use env SCRIPT to specify app to run, for example:

+    docker run ... -e SCRIPT=web_shop ...